 The thousands of Spanish-speaking churches in America are widening their services because more of their congregation speaks English, but also because if they don’t, then there might not be a congregation left in a few years.
 Some of the younger generations can follow along with the services in Spanish as well as English with no problem, but they connect to the religion better in English.

-The church has continued to grow over the years, but they also experienced a reduction recently in the number of youths who chose to attend the church.
-Many of the youths said that they wanted a service in English, so that they could connect better, and many were leaving because of the language issues.
-In order to keep young people in the church, the leaders decided to integrate an English service.
+The church has continued to grow over the years, but it also experienced a reduction recently in the number of youths who chose to attend the church.
+Many of the youths said that they wanted a service in English so that they could connect better, and many were leaving because of language issues.
+To keep young people in the church, the leaders decided to integrate an English service.

 However, instead of providing Spanish translation during the service, the church has two separate services.
 It’s difficult to find people who can give a compelling sermon in two different languages, and sometimes the sermons come out differently for two different cultures, so the dual model often works best.